 Thanks to this function, the Japanese keyboard can toggle the KANA state for KANALOK mappings using Shift+Ctrl+CapsLock, which has the same effect as if VK_KANA was mapped to a hypothetical physical key of its own.
 Likewise, Alt+VK_OEM_3 produces the VK_KANJI code, removing the need for a dedicated Kanji key.

-The Shift / Ctrl / Alt combinations controlling the special NLS functions are not restricted to the active modifier combinations available for high-level Unicode mappings.
-This is why NLS functions such as Alt+VK_CAPITAL (Katakana) and Alt+VK_OEM_3 (VK_KANJI) are possible, even though Alt alone is not a valid high-level modifier combination.
+As mentioned above, the Shift / Ctrl / Alt combinations controlling the NLS functions are not restricted to the active modifier combinations.
+This is why NLS functions such as Alt+VK_CAPITAL (Katakana) and Alt+VK_OEM_3 (VK_KANJI) are possible, even though Alt alone is not an active (nor valid) high-level modifier combination.

-The remaining layout files are by default not registered, and are hence not directly accessible.
-Instead of being referenced directly by a unique KLID, Windows selects and loads them through a rather convoluted and poorly documented process, depending on the value of certain registry keys under HKEY_LOCAL_MACHINE.
-These two articles have more details:
+The remaining layout files are activated in a special indirect way: instead of being referenced directly by a unique KLID, they are selected and loaded through a rather convoluted and poorly documented process, which depends on certain registry values under HKLM\SYSTEM\CurrentControlSet\Services\i8042prt\Parameters.
+These two blog posts have more details:

 This special way of registering layout DLL files is currently not supported by KbdEdit, although there are plans to support it eventually.

 To make any of these "shadow" DLL files visible to KbdEdit, you first have to import them via Register Layout DLL file, so that they are given a proper KLID of their own (note that this still won't allow you to edit the unsupported NEC/Fujitsu layout files kbdnec*.dll and f3ahvoas.dll).